SofieThi/STH_Visual/assignment_1/README.md

 ## Usage (reproducing results)

-To replicate the results choose the folder: flowers, and chose the target image "image_0004.jpg"
+To replicate the results choose the flowers dataset from https://www.robots.ox.ac.uk/~vgg/data/flowers/102/, and choose the target image "image_0004.jpg"

 ## Discussion of results